lenskikh/ComfyUI-Prompt-Worker/README.md

 Workflow can be found in the workflows directory

 A small feature: put a dash in the token and you will temporarily disable it.

+Updated June 28, 2025:
+* Fixed a bug with alphabetical sorting that occurred due to new nodes

 Updated June 27, 2025:
 * Added styles: weather, photographic style, cinematic style